House Ethics Committee releases scathing report on George Santos

 “He used his connections to high value donors and other political campaigns to obtain additional funds for himself through fraudulent or otherwise questionable business dealings,” adding that he “sustained all of this through a constant series of lies to his constituents, donors, and staff about his background and experience.”

-Despite Santos repeatedly saying in public that he would like to prove his innocence, the committee said that Santos declined to submit a signed statement responding to the allegations in the report; declined to voluntarily provide documents and information to the investigators; or to provide a statement under oath.
+Despite Santos repeatedly saying in public that he would like to prove his innocence and would fully cooperate with the committee, the panel said he declined to submit a signed statement responding to the allegations in the report, declined to voluntarily provide documents and information to the investigators, and declined to provide a statement under oath.

 Nonetheless, the committee said it “compiled a voluminous record consisting of over 170,000 pages of documents and testimony from dozens of witnesses, including financial statements, contemporaneous communications, and other materials.”